rjkerrison/2014-blog/ge2015/ukip.md

 While the latter two practises could be a great help to a lot of people faced with overcoming a negative prognosis who hadn't considered the availability of mental health support, it's a wide canyon between that and referral, which suggests integration of services and thus an easier path to receiving support than by simply being reminded that it exists.

-<blockquote>Recognising there is often a link between addiction and mental illness and offering appropriate treatement where this is the case</blockquote>
+<blockquote>Recognising there is often a link between addiction and mental illness and offering appropriate treatment where this is the case</blockquote>

-I don't know about anyone else, but I read the Mailism &quot;yobos&quot; in there somewhere.
 There is a refreshing kind of frankness here, but again it seems defamatory and detached, rather than understanding and supportive.
+Perhaps again that's my own bias to read anything from UKIP as if it's been written directly under a *Daily Mail* headline.

+I find my attempt to take UKIP seriously a little easier with the following policy.

 <blockquote>Offering direct access to specialist mental health treatment for pregnant women or mothers of children under 12 months of age</blockquote>

 Much more like it.
-With my UKIP-bias switched to neutral, I can't see anything here suggesting the snottiness present in the previous quote.
 It's also just a good idea.
 Post-martem depression is a major issue and although there's support available, there's too much red tape.
 Allowing direct access to treatment for all pregnant women and new mothers seems a much better approach.